Alen95/calculator/README.md

 6) Inside the vagrant_scripts directory, run the following command : sudo ./deploy-snapshot.sh
 ********
-**Test Case**
+**Test Case**<br/>
-Initial conditions :
+Initial conditions:<br/>
-	Guideline steps 5 & 6 have been performed
+- Guideline steps 5 & 6 have been performed
-Test :
+Test :<br/>
-	1) On your local machine, Browse to the following page : 192.168.33.14:8080/calculator/calculator 1.1) You are able to use the web application, which is a basic calculator allowing some mathematical operations.
+1) On your local machine, Browse to the following page : 192.168.33.14:8080/calculator/calculator
+    1) You are able to use the web application, which is a basic calculator allowing some mathematical operations.
 ********